Banxa (CVE:BNXA) Stock Price Down 36.4% – Here’s What Happened

-Banxa Holdings Inc. (CVE:BNXA – Get Free Report)’s share price dropped 36.4% during trading on Wednesday .
-The stock traded as low as C$0.74 and last traded at C$0.75.
-Approximately 171,042 shares traded hands during trading, an increase of 458% from the average daily volume of 30,675 shares.
+Banxa Holdings Inc. (CVE:BNXA – Get Free Report) shares fell 36.4% during mid-day trading on Wednesday .
+The company traded as low as C$0.74 and last traded at C$0.75.
+171,042 shares changed hands during trading, an increase of 458% from the average session volume of 30,675 shares.
 The stock had previously closed at C$1.18.

 Banxa Holdings Inc operates as a payments service provider for the cryptocurrency exchanges in Australia, North America, and Europe.
 It provides Web3 on-and-off ramp solutions that allows users to purchase cryptocurrency and NFT’s using fiat currency.
 The company’s platform also provides connections to approximately 40 blockchain ecosystems allowing businesses and projects to list new tokens on existing blockchains or explore opportunities to list on new blockchains.